Who's Behind Listverse?

 Some of them are actually quite well known.
 Bronchitis, pneumonia, many stomach infections, colds, croup, and even meningitis can all be found within the adenovirus family.

-But researchers have also learned that one particular strain of the virus, type 52 (HAdV-52), binds to a very specific type of carbohydrate found in cancer cells.
+But researchers have also learned that one particular strain of the virus, type 52 (HAdV-52), binds to a particular type of carbohydrate found in cancer cells.
 This creates some interesting possibilities for virus-based cancer therapy.

 There is obviously more studying to be done.
 But in the future, scientists might be able to arm viruses with genes to help fight cancer.
 They may also be able to use viruses to activate the body’s own immune system to fight the cancer itself.